Adopting a New Dog for a Busy Family

 Measure Those Energy Levels

-You introduce yourself to a cute pile of puppies, and that one pup emerges that immediately demands your attention.
+You introduce yourself to a cute pile of puppies, and one pup emerges that immediately demands your attention.

-She’s happily licking your face, tail wagging at mach 10, and putting on a show for you.
+She’s happily licking your face, tail wagging at Mach 10, and putting on a show for you.
 Looks like you found the energetic one!

 It’s all about picking the breed and dog that suits your lifestyle.